psyfix/Offensive-Security-Notes/Application Security/Containers.md

 #### Network Policies
 - **Kubernetes is configured by default with an ALL ALLOW rule by default between pods.** Allowing network communication between the entire cluster open and possible.
-- Policies are linked to one or more pods.
+- Policies are linked to one or more pods usually by namespace / label ()

 ### Kubernetes Setup
 #### Dashboard Setup